digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 ```

 One other thing to note is that we're not configuring Terraform to use remote state since that's out of the scope of this book.
 Just know that when you're working with a team, you'll want to look into setting up a remote state backend like Consul which supports state locking.
 Okay, let's go over a few things to explain the logic behind this type of layout.
-The first is that we're keeping files that pertain to similar components in different environments apart from one another.
+The first is that we're keeping files that pertain to similar components in separate environments apart from one another.
 The important thing is that we don't want to run some Ansible or Terraform scripts on the wrong environment and bring everything crashing down.
 We do this by placing directories in the **environments** dir and each one gets its own subdirectory.
 Since we're using Terraform, we can place our individual scripts per environment in each directory, and we can go even further by placing different parts of your infrastructure in further subdirectories in order to isolate each of them from one another.
 Let's use your staging environment as an example.
 You can break down staging into the components it's comprised of like your database, file storage (Spaces), Load Balancer, Application Droplets and so on.
 There are actually some really great write-ups about this topic online, one of which has actually turned into the book, *"Terraform: Up & Running"* by Yevgeniy Brikman.
 You can check out his blog post which covers this in more detail: https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca

 We're also going to make use of versioned Terraform modules in our setup.
 What this allows you to do is make changes to your infrastructure in staging without affecting production.
-You don't want to make a breaking change in production just by updating a resource configuration in staging.
+You don't want to make a breaking change in production just by updating a resource configuration in one of you modules.
 Here's an example of what that would look like.

 *staging*
 ```
 module "sippin_db" {
-  source           = "git::ssh://git@bitbucket.org/cmndrsp0ck/galera-cluster-tf.git?ref=v1.0.4"
+  source           = "github.com/cmndrsp0ck/galera-tf-mod.git?ref=v1.0.4"
   project          = "${var.project}"
   region           = "${var.region}"
   keys             = "${var.keys}"